rdancer/Tetris-2023/ml/README.md

 npm install puppeteer && pip3 install playwright && playwright install pip3 install tensorflowjs
 make test && make train
+# Training will run indefinitely; it can be interrupted by ^C, and restarted by running `make train` again (weights are autosaved every minute or so)
 ```

 ## Dependencies